vsch/idea-multimarkdown/README.md

 </table>

-### Version 1.1.6 Adds Wiki Link Refactoring/Code Completion, etc.
+### Version 1.1.7 Adds highlight.js syntax highlighting and wiki link refactoring/completions

+* new preview tab now supports highlight.js for syntax highlighting verbatim code blocks.

 Wiki links are the first to get the boost to IntelliJ intelligence: